• Charcoal Champ Chinese BBQ Review

 MAXIM – Best Chinese Food in Ealing

-We had been coming as a firm family favourite to MAXIM in Northfields for a decade or so and I was avoiding the past tense, until this statement.
+We had been coming as a firm family favourite to MAXIM in Northfields for a decade or so.
+I was avoiding the past tense, until this statement.
 I want to clarify a few things.
 There’s a husband and wife team at the head of business or operations in the kitchen and the wife is a delight who takes every individual’s dietary needs, requests, on board without fuss.
 The Hot and Sour Soup and stir fried mixed vegetable dishes at MAXIM sent me to my kitchen (a place that simultaneously sustains my life and sucks and spits it out) to seek replicable answers.

 The food was good.
 Consistent yet pricey for, well, Northfields.
 But good.